 A savory, garlicky white bean puree with a creamy, whipped texture.
-Works as a delicious alternative to mashed potatoes.
+Can be made with canned or cooked-from-scratch beans.

 If you were to come over for dinner, the chances of this white bean puree being on the menu are quite high.
-Just like my caramelized onion crostini and kale caesar salad, this fluffy cannellini mash has been one of my go-to’s for guests for years.
-(In fact, this is exactly what we’ll make in December’s in-person cooking class!)
+Just like my caramelized onion crostini and kale caesar salad, this fluffy cannellini mash has been one of my go-to’s for dinner parties for years.

 This savory, garlicky puree has a creamy, whipped texture and comes together in minutes with just a handful of ingredients.
 If you’ve never had pureed beans before, think of them as akin to mashed potatoes.
 I like to top this with za’atar and fried leeks but there are so many ways to serve this luxurious side dish.
 Read on for tips and ideas!